bio-tools/biotoolsDocs/IFB_tools.rst

 .. important::
    Before you use *bio.tools* to create and edit tool descriptions, it's important to plan carefully the entries with respect to the types of tool and the functions they perform.
 Be sure to understand:

-   1. The type of tool being described - this determines the information requirement - and is covered in the section below on `tool type <#Tool_type>`_.
+   1. The type of tool being described - this determines the information requirement - and is covered in the section below on `tool type`_.
    2. The tool functionality and how it should be described  - covered in the section on `tool functions <#function>`_.
    3. Whether one or more entries are needed (see below).